 Jotform has a lot of mapping widgets available for your forms.
-We have a map widget that can display your business location.
-We have a map widget that can calculate distance from the origin to the destination.
-There is a widget that can geo stamp your form submission without the need for users to input it.
+We have a map widget that can display your business location, calculate the distance from the origin to the destination, or geo-stamp your form submission without users needing to input it.

 Jotform’s mapping widgets work with the default API key we have.
 However, we highly recommend setting up your API key to avoid interruptions.

 Having a separate key for the widget is recommended because once the default API key reaches its limit, there is no way for Jotform to notify you about it.
 If you own the key, Google will notify you if there’s an issue or your billing needs to be updated.